ROZALIYA0206/whitepaper/technical.md

 Governance is the process by which people reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
 In the Rublix instance, initial validators have to be choosen by the power of a select few in order to secure the network.
 The Rublix software-based blockchain implements a governance process that efficiently combines a hybrid Proof of Authority and Proof of Stake protocol.
 In order for a user to become a validator, they must be invited by an authoritive figure and stake the same amount of tokens as the existing validator who elected them.
 The agents stake can be gifted or purchased on an exchange.
 This ensures the newcomer is serious about becoming an elite member on the Rublix network.

 A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators.
-The block validators and producers are given limited and checked authority to freeze accounts, update defective applications, and propose hard forking changes to the underlying protocol.
+The block validators and producers are given limited and checked authority to freeze accounts, update defective applications and propose hard forking changes to the underlying protocol.

 Embedded into the Rublix software is the election of block producers.
-Before any change can be made to the blockchain these block producers must approve it.
+Before any change can be made to the Blockchain these block producers must approve it.
 If the block producers refuse to make changes desired by the token holders then they can be voted out.
 If the block producers make changes without permission of the token holders then all other non-producing full-node validators (exchanges, etc) will reject the change.

 # 6. Decentralized Applications

-Rublix will migrate its development of Decentrailzed Applications onto the Rublix Blockchain.
+Rublix will migrate its development of decentrailzed applications onto the Rublix Blockchain.

 ### Hedge Platform

 Our flagship DApp, Hedge, is in development and currently being built on the Ethereum network, but will eventually be migrated to the Rublix Blockchain.
-Hedge is a networking hub for financial and cryptocurrency trading experts and newcomers seeking real-time trading predictions for cryptocurrencies, stocks, options, commodities, or any other tradable product.
+Hedge is a networking hub for financial and cryptocurrency trading experts and newcomers seeking real-time trading predictions for cryptocurrencies, stocks, options, commodities or any other tradable product.

-The Hedge platform incorporates blockchain technology directly into the functionality whereby traders submit predictions into a smart contract-driven "blueprint" that will execute true or false results based on real market information.
-Hedge rewards traders with RBLX Tokens for successful predictions as paid for by the blueprint purchasers.
+The Hedge platform incorporates blockchain technology directly into the functionality whereby traders submit predictions into a smart contract-driven "Blueprint" that will execute true or false results based on real market information.
+Hedge rewards traders with RBLX Tokens for successful predictions as paid for by the Blueprint purchasers.
 Traders with successful predictions will also be rewarded positive ranking points on the Hedge platform based on the smart contract authority and Hedge's Proof-of-Ranking algorithm.
 Blueprints will thus carry an intrinsic value based on the trader's track record and ranking.

-Users who identify a trader with a high ranking and reputation can purchase their blueprints using RBLX Tokens to gain access to that trader's predictions.
-If the trader makes a correct prediction via the blueprint, they will receive the tokens from the purchasers.
+Users who identify a trader with a high ranking and reputation can purchase their Blueprints using RBLX Tokens to gain access to that trader's predictions.
+If the trader makes a correct prediction via the Blueprint, they will receive the tokens from the purchasers.
 Otherwise, the tokens are returned to the purchaser as coded in the smart contract.
-The higher the trader's ranking on Hedge, the more expensive the blueprint.
+The higher the trader's ranking on Hedge, the more expensive the Blueprint.
 This ranking, reward and verification system greatly enhances a traders credibility, motivation to succeed and earning potential, in addition to filtering out poor performers with unproven track records.

 #### Hedge v1: Smart Contract Integration (Blueprints)

 The first and official public release of Hedge (v1) will be in the form of an Ethereum based dApp.
 This will provide the groundwork necessary to release a fully functioning product utilizing our planned smart contract architecture, which will handle the majority of our anticipated features.
-Meanwhile, the Rublix blockchain will be in research and continue its potential development giving the entire Rublix platform ample room for future growth.
+Meanwhile, the Rublix Blockchain will be in research and continue its potential development giving the entire Rublix platform ample room for future growth.

 By incorporating smart contract capabilities, Hedge v1 allows for the facilitation of outcomes for analyst Blueprints.
 This system will be able to compare market predictions coded into each smart contract using Oracles, and then execute positive or negative rankings for the trader based on the end result of what took place in the market at a future point in time.
 Traders who correctly anticipate market movements will automatically be rewarded with positive ranking points on the Hedge platform based on the smart contract authority.